 Did you know that managers account for at least 70% of the variance in team engagement and heavily influence employee wellbeing?

 Mid-level management plays a key role in managing employee engagement.
 This can include things like providing constructive feedback, giving recognition and rewards, and acknowledging individual strengths and contributions.

 Overall, HR has an important role to play in improving employee engagement by supporting managers in their efforts to create positive work environments.
-With the right tools and strategies in place, HR can help to build strong, healthy, and engaged teams throughout the organization.
+With the right employee engagement tools and strategies in place, HR can help to build strong, healthy, and engaged teams throughout the organization.